150: R-E-S-P-E-C-T FOR ROSA AND ARETHA

 From the close proximity below Aretha’s final resting place, it was easy for me to see the letters and numbers were missing from some of the other crypts.
 In my mind, those missing figures demonstrated one thing: D-I-S-R-E-S-P-E-C-T.

 Both Rosa Parks and Aretha Franklin had been awarded the Presidential Medal of Freedom, which is our nation’s highest civilian award.
 Even though both women had the same Presidential connection, that wasn’t the reason I felt privileged to visit their gravesites.
-Rosa Parks had the courage to take a stand and her quiet dignity helped ignite the most significant social movement in the history of the United States.
+Rosa Parks had the courage to take a stand, and her quiet dignity helped ignite the most significant social movement in the history of the United States.
 And Aretha Franklin’s unmistakable voice helped revolutionize American music and she helped shape our nation’s artistic and cultural heritage.
 To me, that says a lot; and both iconic women deserved nothing but the utmost R-E-S-P-E-C-T.

 When we left Woodlawn Cemetery, I had a bounce in my step; as well as a wiggle in my head.
 While Tom drove the Jeep down Woodward Avenue, all I kept hearing in my mind was “Sock it to me, sock it to me, a little respect, just a little bit.
 R-E-S-P-E-C-T, find out what it means to me.”
 At one point during our ride home, I heard Mongo ask Tom where he wanted to go for his birthday lunch.
 When my photographer replied: “IHOP”, I instantly laughed and thought: “I-H-O-P, that’s what pancakes mean to me.”

-We arrived home at about 3:15pm, Tom immediately placed me back in his showcase next to his own bobble head.
-It had been a great one-day excursion with Mongo and I couldn’t wait to hit the road again with him.
 I wanted to participate in my photographer’s birthday celebration, but that never happened.
 Tom and his wife Vicki went to dinner with their daughter Ashley and her family; but they left without me.
 I was stunned – and disappointed.
 My photographer and I have travelled 46,300 miles together over the past eight years.
 On his 65th birthday, Tom wouldn’t let me travel one mile with him to the local bowling alley for dinner.
 I was saddened for sure.
 I thought I deserved a little more R-E-S-P-E-C-T than that!

 , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , ,